-If you selected HiveServer2, then the Apply Server Side Properties with Queries check box is selected by default.
+If you selected Hive Server 2, then the Apply Server Side Properties with Queries check box is selected by default.
 Selecting the check box configures the driver to apply each server-side property you set by executing a query when opening a session to the Hive server.
 Clearing the check box configures the driver to use a more efficient method to apply server-side properties that does not involve additional network round tripping.
-Some HiveServer2 builds are not compatible with the more efficient method.
+Some Hive Server 2 builds are not compatible with the more efficient method.
 If the server-side properties you set do not take effect when the check box is clear, then select the check box.
-If you selected HiveServer1 as the Hive server type, then the Apply Server Side Properties with Queries check box is selected and unavailable.
+If you selected Hive Server 1 as the Hive server type, then the Apply Server Side Properties with Queries check box is selected and unavailable.

-- iii.
-Select the Convert SSP Key Name to Lower Case checkbox to force the driver to convert the server-side property key name to all lower case characters. - iv.
-Click OK - p) Optionally, click Temporary Table Configuration.
-In the Temporary Table Configuration window, do the following: - i.
+- c.
+Select the Convert SSP Key Name to Lower Case check box to force the driver to convert the server-side property key name to all lower case characters. - d.
+Click OK - 11.
+Optionally, in the Advanced Options window, click Temporary Table Configuration to configure the Temporary Table feature for your DSN: - a.
+Select the Enable Temporary Table check box to enable the temporary table feature. - b.
 In the Web HDFS Host text box, enter the hostname or IP address of the machine hosting both the NameNode of your Hadoop cluster and the WebHDFS service.
-If this field is left blank the hostname of the Hive Server will be used. - ii.
-In the Web HDFS Port text box, enter the WebHDFS port for the NameNode. - iii.
-In the HDFS User text box, enter the name of the HDFS user that the driver will use to create the necessary files for supporting the Temporary Table feature. - iv.
+If this field is left blank the hostname of the Hive Server will be used. - c.
+In the Web HDFS Port text box, enter the WebHDFS port for the NameNode. - d.
+In the HDFS User text box, enter the name of the HDFS user that the driver will use to create the necessary files for supporting the Temporary Table feature. - e.
 In the Data file HDFS dir text box, enter the HDFS directory that the driver will use to store the necessary files for supporting the Temporary Table feature.

-Due to a bug in Hive (see https://issues.apache.org/jira/browse/HIVE-4554) space characters in HDFS path will not work with versions of Hive prior to 0.12.
+Due to a problem in Hive (see https://issues.apache.org/jira/browse/HIVE-4554), space characters in HDFS path will not work with versions of Hive prior to 0.12.0.

-- v.
-In the Temp Table TTL text box, enter the number of minutes a temporary table is guaranteed to exist in Hive after it is created. - vi.
-Click OK. - q) Click OK. - 18.
-Click Test to test the connection and then click OK.
+- f.
+In the Temp Table TTL text box, enter the number of minutes a temporary table is guaranteed to exist in Hive after it is created. - g.
+Click OK. - 12.
+In the Advanced Options Window, click OK. - 13.
+In the Cloudera Hive ODBC Driver DSN Setup window, click Test to test the connection, and then click OK.

-For details on configuration options available to control the behavior of DSNs using Cloudera ODBC Driver for Hive, see "Appendix C: Driver Configuration Options" on page 36.
+For details on configuration options available to control the behavior of DSNs using Cloudera ODBC Driver for Hive, see "Appendix C: Driver Configuration Options" on page 38.